blahosyl/operator-game/README.md

 #### Color scheme

 The color scheme started out very minimalistic, with only a red and orange border marking the [Game Area](#game-area) and [Question Area](#question-area), respectively.
-The design remained this minimalistic until the Javascript functions and logic was mostly finished.
+The design remained this minimalistic until the JavaScript functions and logic were mostly finished.

 The [image](#imagery) selected for the [Milestone "popups"](#milestone-popups) inspired the development of the color scheme to its current form.
-An image color picker was used to pick colors, which were then used for text elements and backgrounds.
+An image color picker was used to pick salient colors from the image, which were then used for text elements and backgrounds.

 After this, color contrasts were checked and adjusted (see the [Color contrast testing](#color-contrast-testing) section), resulting in the following color palette: